JedLee6/Top150-LeetCode-Quick-Review-Notes/09_Binary_Tree_General/076_Binary_Tree_General_112._Path_Sum.md

 public class Solution {
     public boolean hasPathSum(TreeNode root, int targetSum) {
         if (root == null) return false;
+        // A queue is used to keep track of nodes at each level.
+We enqueue the root node first and then, for every node we dequeue, we enqueue its left and right children (if they exist).
+The queue ensures that nodes are processed level by level.
         Queue<Pair<TreeNode, Integer>> queue = new LinkedList<>();
-        queue.add(new Pair<>(root, targetSum - root.val));
+        // Start at the root of the tree, and enqueue the root node and corresponding target sum queue.add(new Pair<>(root, targetSum - root.val));
         while (!queue.isEmpty()) {
+            // Dequeue the front node
             Pair<TreeNode, Integer> current = queue.poll();
+            // Process the current node
             TreeNode node = current.getKey();
             int currentSum = current.getValue();
-            // Check if we have reached a leaf with sum 0 if (node.left == null && node.right == null && currentSum == 0) {
+            // Check if we have reached a leaf node with sum 0 if (node.left == null && node.right == null && currentSum == 0) {
                 return true;
             }
+            // Enqueue the not-null left and right subtree with updated remaining sums
-            // Add children to the queue with updated sums if (node.left != null) {
+            // Enqueue the left subtree first to obey the sequence of pre-order traversal (root->left->right) if (node.left != null) {
                 queue.add(new Pair<>(node.left, currentSum - node.left.val));
             }